 By JOEY CAPPELLETTI Associated Press/Report for America

-Two men who pleaded guilty to conspiracy and testified against Fox and Croft received substantial breaks: Ty Garbin already is free after a 2 1/2-year prison term, while Kaleb Franks was given a four-year sentence.
+Two men who pleaded guilty and testified against Fox and Croft received substantial breaks: Ty Garbin already is free after a 2 1/2-year prison term, while Kaleb Franks was given a four-year sentence.

 In state court, three men recently were given lengthy sentences for assisting Fox earlier in the summer of 2020.
 Five more are awaiting trial in Antrim County, where Whitmer’s vacation home is located.

-Ed White in Detroit contributed to this story.
+Associated Press Writer Ed White in Detroit contributed to this story.
 Joey Cappelletti is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.